 - The content is sent over satellite, terrestrial, or cable networks to a user’s STB.

-- The STB, which integrates a specific conditional access system, has the technology to decrypt the feed but needs the specific encryption key from the provider to do so, together with an entitlement that confirms the user may decrypt this content.
+- The STB, which integrates a specific conditional access system, has the technology from the conditional access system provider to decrypt the feed but needs the specific encryption key from the broadcaster to do so, together with an entitlement that confirms the user may decrypt this content.

-- The user’s receiver contains unique (secret) information, which confirms the authority to receive an entitlement management message (EMM).
+- The user’s receiver contains unique (secret) information, which confirms the authority to receive an entitlement management message (EMM) and grants access to the content.
 These EMMs are sent much less frequently and they inform each STB what content it is allowed to decrypt.
 The EMM can be said to contain the “channel line-up” for each subscriber although EMMs are not limited to linear (broadcast) channels but can be used for on-demand content too.

 - If the CAS keys contained in EMMs and ECMs were to be hacked, the CAS vendor has to initiate piracy countermeasures that could mean replacing smart cards (if such are still used) or taking other remedial action depending on the circumstances and the CA technology in use.

 The CAS uses the EMM to specify a user’s unique entitlement (such as the channels paid for) to enable the decryption of the signal.
 In the same way, if a user fails to pay their bill or drops a channel from their package, it will remain encrypted and not available for watching.